 Purchased assets are initially measured at cost (usually the purchase price).
-Borrowing costs incurred whilstMiddlesbrough CouncilDraft Statement of Accounts 2020-21Page | 42 assets are under construction are not included in cost.
+Borrowing costs incurred whilst assets are under construction are not included in cost.

 Donated assets are initially measured at historical cost with the difference between historic cost and any consideration paid being credited to taxation and non-specific grant Income in the Comprehensive Income and Expenditure Statement.